-Hovig Tchalian studies the impact of language and communication on organizations and markets.
-His research focuses especially on framing and sensemaking processes as well as language devices such as analogies.
+Hovig Tchalian studies the impact of language and communication processes on organizations and markets.
+His research focuses especially on framing and sense-making processes as well as language devices such as analogies.
 When online retailer Amazon was launched in 1994, for example, very few people shopped on the Internet.
 So Amazon and other retailers compared online shopping to the in-store experience—slowly making people feel comfortable with the idea of browsing, gathering items in a shopping cart, and checking out.

 Data Analytical Tools, Technologies & Applications Across the Disciplines